CodeURJC-DAW-2020-21/webapp3/README.md

   * **Anonymous user:** Users who are not registered will only be able to view the available categories and the plans they contain.

   * **Registered user:** The registered user, like the *anonymous user*, are able to view the categories and the plans that contains them.
 In addition, they can edit their profile data except email, which will be unchangeable once the user register it; mark a plan as completed, view their profile information both on the web and in PDF format if they want to, choose favorite category(ies) and observe the progress for each category, represented in multiple charts which will be explained in the section ***Charts***.
-Finally, you can write a suggestion email to the administrator user.
+Finally, they will receive an email when a tree in a category achieve a specific height.

   * **Administrator user:** This user is allowed, in addition to the functionalities described for the previous type of user, to control the record of plans made by users marking them as incompleted, and adding / editing categories and plans .